simms29/LC-OpenRefine-COUNTER-WorldCat/README.md

 [cc-by-nc-shield]: https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg

 # LC-OpenRefine-COUNTER-WorldCat
-Connecting Project COUNTER ebook usage data to Library of Congress Classification and Library of Congress Subject Headings from the WorldCat API using OpenRefine
+Connecting Project COUNTER ebook usage data to Library of Congress Classification and Library of Congress Subject Headings from the WorldCat API using OpenRefine.

-### Connecting Project COUNTER ebook usage data with Library of Congress Classification Numbers
+### Connecting Project COUNTER ebook usage data with Library of Congress metadata

 The following is a set of instructions (hopefully easy enough to follow) for collection development librarians to create a data set that merges their Project COUNTER ebook useage with [Library of Congress (LoC) Classification](https://www.loc.gov/catdir/cpso/lcc.html) and [Loc Subject Headings](https://www.loc.gov/aba/publications/FreeLCSH/freelcsh.html) as a way to see their ebook subject collections.
 The Project COUNTER data only gives us ISBN, Title, and Publisher to work with and I construe that this is not enough data to look meaningfully at how much ebook content my collection is receiving from what I acquire.
 I have wanted to tackle this issue for years, so that I may have data to use to assess my collection useage akin to how I assess ejournal use.